lucas-faget/lucas-faget/README.md

 Hello 🙌

 I am a junior web developer from 🇫🇷 France.
-I am passionate about the web, I spend a lot of time 💻 coding, I like to learn and working on personal projects in my free time.
-I try to 🔍 train independently to always be up to date on the latest technologies.
+💻 I am passionate about coding and web development. 🔍 I try to learn independently about technologies that I enjoy and to always be up to date on the latest technologies.

 You are welcome to visit my website : [lucas-faget.com](https://www.lucas-faget.com).